 Choosing a Monofilament Fishing Line

 This line is as the name implies a single strand line.
 The line is inexpensive and widely used by anglers.
-This line has near-zero buoyancy so it does not sink as other lines do in the water.
+This line floats in the water.
 The line has some stretch in it meaning it will not tear a hook out easily as braid or fluorocarbon that has no stretch or very little stretch.
 The monofilament line is good for shallow running lures for this reason.
-Topwater and lures made to run only 2-4 feet deep will work better with this line.
-Anglers also tend to see these fish strike and will set the hook too fast, mono’s stretch helps by allowing the lure to stay in place split second longer so the fish can get a better hold.

-When not to Use Monofilament
+When to Use Monofilament

 Choosing a Braided Fishing Line